theramiyer/blog/content/post/2021/how-to-pick-privacy-friendly-services.md

 Journalling is a private activity.
 Your journal could reveal a lot about you.
 And online journalling services could potentially leverage all that data for targeting and advertisement.

 I am not much of a note-taker.
 And I seldom write using pen and paper.
 I am more of a keyboard person.
 And for that, [Cryptee](https://crypt.ee/) works well.
-Cryptee gives you {{< smallcaps "100 MB" >}} of space to store your notes and pictures.
+Cryptee gives you {{< abbr "100 MB" >}} of space to store your notes and pictures.
 (It creates elegant picture albums, by the way.)
 You can buy more storage if you choose to.

 I have a different photo storage strategy (which is too "techy" for most people; I want to keep this simple), but I use Cryptee for notes.
 You could use it for journalling as well, if you are a keyboard person.
 It uses zero-knowledge encryption, which makes your data private and safe.